Star Trek: Lower Decks season 2: Writing

 McMahan hoped to replicate the success of the first season's last three episodes by again having a sketch comedy episode ("I, Excretus"), a penultimate episode that breaks form for the series ("wej Duj"), and a big finale ("First First Contact").
 The idea of "wej Duj", which means "Three Ships" in the Klingon language, came from the writers wanting to do something that had not been seen before and being surprised to learn that no previous series had told a contained story on a Vulcan ship.
-The episode shows "more lower decks than ever before" by exploring lower deckers on the Cerritos, a Vulcan ship, and a Klingon ship, which McMahan said was the kind of story he would pitch if given the opportunity to make a Star Trek film.
-He described the episode as a "triple-mini-movie that's part [Star Trek VI: The Undiscovered Country (1991)], part this Vulcan thing we've never seen before, and" also ties-into the season-long Pakled storyline.
-One element that he was not able to include, due to logistics, was having the full opening credits written in alternating Vulcan and Klingon text, but he was able to have the episode title shown in Klingon characters which is the first time a Star Trek episode title is not shown in English letters.
+The episode shows "more lower decks than ever before" by exploring lower decks crew on the Cerritos, a Vulcan ship, and a Klingon ship.
+McMahan said this was the kind of story he would pitch if given the opportunity to make a Star Trek film, and described the episode as a "triple-mini-movie that's part [Star Trek VI: The Undiscovered Country (1991)], part this Vulcan thing we've never seen before", and also ties-into the season-long Pakled storyline.
+One element that he was not able to include, due to logistics, was having the full opening credits written in alternating Vulcan and Klingon text, but he was able to have the episode title shown in Klingon characters.
+This was a first for the franchise.
 For the finale, McMahan wanted a big moment that did not involve crashing the ship since that had already been done many times before in the franchise.
 Instead, for the first time in Star Trek, the hull plating is stripped from the whole ship.
 This was inspired by debris getting stuck in the hull of the USS Enterprise in the Star Trek: Enterprise episode "Minefield".
 The finale also introduces Cetacean Ops, an area of the starship for water-based crewmembers.
-It was first mentioned in The Next Generation but was never shown due to budgetary and logistical limitations.
-McMahan said it was a dream come true to finally see Cetacean Ops.
+It was first mentioned in the Next Generation episodes "Yesterday's Enterprise" and "The Perfect Mate" and was detailed in the Star Trek: The Next Generation Technical Manual by Rick Sternbach and Michael Okuda, but was never shown in that series due to the budgetary and logistical limitations of 1980s television.
+McMahan said it was a life-long dream come true to finally see Cetacean Ops on screen.